-We're testing a combination of therapeutic approaches to help them focus on their strengths so they will be better equipped in forming positive relationships.
+We're testing a combination of therapeutic approaches to help them focus on their strengths.

 We meet with each young person for up to 30 sessions where we help them identify the reasons they have for behaving in a sexually harmful way.

 We help them focus on their strengths and positive qualities as well as on the impact of their behaviour so they can be better equipped to form healthy and positive relationships.

 Our aim is for each young person to meet with the same one or two people throughout the sessions.

 Afterwards, we hope the young person will not only be able to forge healthy personal relationships in future, but also be able to take part in school and extra-curricular activities and participate more fully in family life.